masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 ---
 name: lab-vault-basics-challenge-2
-# 束窶昨汳サ Lab Challenge 2.2: Run a Vault "Dev" Server
+# Lab Challenge 2.2: Run a Vault "Dev" Server
 * In this lab, you'll run your first Vault server in "Dev" mode.
 * You'll also write your first secret to Vault and use the UI.
 * Instructions: